ChristianQueinnec/CodeGradXagent/README.md

 By default or with the `-h` or `--help` options, the script prints a short summary of the possible options.

-Two other global options are `-v` or `-V` asking the codegradxagent to be verbose and show what it does.
+Two other global options, `-v` or `-V`, ask the codegradxagent to be verbose and to show what it does.
 The second option also asks the CodeGradXlib library to be verbose.

 ### Authentication